imjessw/Project_ImJessW_PersonalResume/README.md

 ==============================

 This is my digital resume. :-)
-I am super proud of this since I created eveything beginning to end.
+I am super proud of this project because I created eveything beginning to end by myself for the first time.
+This shows what I have learned at RefactorU.
 Not to mention it was a ton of fun to make!